librenms/librenms/doc/Support/Add Support for a new OS.md

 #### Displaying

-To the specific graphs, we need to write the PHP code in this directory:
+To display the specific graphs, we need to write the PHP code :

 **Pulse Sessions**